 Camp Solari is supported through donations, fundraisers and grants.
 Attendees are chosen based on need and prioritized on a first-come, first-served basis.
 All weekend activities (including lodging, meals, counseling and materials) are free to camp participants!

-To learn more about Camp Solari or for an application, click here for the Solari Hospice Foundation website.
+To learn more about Camp Solari, click here for the Solari Hospice Foundation website.

 Camp Solari strives to help kids and their surviving loved ones work through their grief to live joyful and fulfilling lives.
 Together with their families, these children grow and learn to express their grief in a healthy way while meeting others who have experienced similar losses.